Exxon, union try new approach to resolve increasingly bitter dispute

-HOUSTON, June 18 (Reuters) - Exxon Mobil Corp (XOM.N) and the United Steelworkers union (USW) hope to break an increasingly bitter dispute over a Texas refinery contract next week by taking a different approach of sending one negotiator each to contract talks instead of a whole team, company and union officials said on Friday.
+HOUSTON (Reuters) - Exxon Mobil Corp and the United Steelworkers union (USW) hope to break an increasingly bitter dispute over a Texas refinery contract next week by taking a different approach of sending one negotiator each to contract talks instead of a whole team, company and union officials said on Friday.

 Exxon seven weeks ago locked out 650 union workers at its Beaumont, Texas, refinery and lubricants plant after failing to reach agreement on a new contract.
 On Thursday, negotiators met for only the second time since the lockout but failed to make any headway and stopped talks after about two hours.